-Write to the collector to stop their calls.
-Once you’re sure you paid the debt, the easiest way to stop debt collector calls is to send a cease and desist letter that simply requests the debt collector stop contacting you.
+Once you’re sure you paid the debt, the easiest way to stop debt collector calls is to send a cease and desist letter that simply requests the debt collector to stop contacting you.
 Telling them over the phone isn’t enough.
 You must send a letter, preferably via certified mail with a return receipt request.

-Once they receive your written cease and desist request, they’re legally required to stop calling you.
-They are only allowed to contact you once more, in writing, to tell you what, if anything, they plan to do next.
+Once the collector receives the written cease and desist request, they’re legally required to stop calling you.
+They are only allowed to contact you once more, only in writing, to tell you what, if anything, they plan to do next.

 When the collector receives your letter, they’re required to investigate and respond with proof (from the original creditor) that you owe.
 Until they send this documentation, they can’t contact you anymore.
 The downside is that a debt validation request may not necessarily stop a dishonest debt collector from pursuing a debt you’ve already paid.

-Do not ignore any lawsuit summons, even if you think you already paid the debt.
+If you get a lawsuit summons, don't ignore it even if you think you already paid the debt.
 You need to show up in court and present your proof of payment to keep the debt collector from winning a default judgment against you.
-Contact an attorney if you receive a lawsuit summons so you know your rights and have adequate representation.
+Contact an attorney if you receive a lawsuit summons, so you know your rights and have adequate representation.